LednirNaabus/ecount-automation/README.md

 ```

 ## Run the script
-Open your terminal, navigate to the directory where you stored this project (i.e., `"Documents/ecount-automation/"`).
+Open your terminal, navigate to the directory where you cloned this project (i.e., `"Documents/ecount-automation/"`).

 Enter `python main.py` in your terminal to run the script.